mgmeyers/obsidian-kanban/README.md

 ## Roadmap

 Below is the planned roadmap.
-Please [submit an issue](https://github.com/mgmeyers/obsidian-kanban/issues) if you'd like to request a feature.

 ### Beta